String Quartet 1931 (Crawford Seeger): III. Andante

 This movement provides an example of total organization of many musical features: pitch rests, rhythm, dynamics, tempo, instrumentation, and form.
 The pitch content remains free throughout, but the dynamics and rhythm are controlled.
 Crawford structures this movement around a dynamic design that Seeger called "dynamic counterpoint."
 Each instrument has its own pattern that constantly changes, in which every pitch swells in the middle of the tone.
 The combination of these tones, with its rhythmic and dynamic patterns, create a pulsing sound effect that fade away.
 This "almost impressionist" has been described as sounding Bartókian.

 The harmony changes one note at a time, and that series of new notes creates the basic melodic line of the movement.
 The four instruments take turns introducing new notes, but does not follow any systematic pattern.
 Thus, the melody exhibits characteristics of Klangfarbenmelodie, with its instrumental timbre constantly shifting.
 One note is introduced and sustained until it is the same instrument's turn to play another one.
 The movement of melodies can be understood as harmonies produced by the after-effects of the sustained tones.

 The form of the movement is built from a aggregation of continual, short rhythmic units.
-All four instruments play play continuously but start at different times at the beginning and at the end of the movement.
+All four instruments play continuously but start at different times at the beginning and at the end of the movement.
 The chord in measure 75 contains triple stops for all instruments.
 It is the only place in the entire movement where all four parts start together on the first beat of the measure.

 Hisama argues that the movement also departs from the predominant Classical string quartet model where the first violin acts as the leader, while the second violin, viola, and cello provide harmonic support.
 Instead, the instruments work cooperatively and share the same tasks.